 As for whether or not game show winnings are an item of property to be divided, cases out of Illinois and New York have held that lottery winnings, won during marriage from efforts of one spouse, are community property subject to division in a divorce proceeding.

 The law is not clear cut on this issue and ultimately it will be up to a Judge to decide.
 Although not many divorce cases deal with Wheel of Fortune winnings, there are many other complicated issues surrounding various items of assets and debts that can come up in any case.
 At Mello & Pickering, LLP, we can help you to determine what your rights are with regard to your assets and debts or those of your husband/wife.
-Give us a call at (408) 288–7800 to schedule a free 20 minute telephone conference or to set up an in person one hour appointment.
+Give us a call at (408) 288–7800 to schedule a free consultation or to set up an in person one hour appointment.